vdux/virtex-component/Readme.md

   * `path` - The numerical (e.g. `0.1.3`) path in the *component* tree.
 This will be used to store your local state if you don't specify a key (by [virtex-local](https://github.com/ashaffer/virtex-local)).
   * `key` - The key specified by your parent in props (optional).

 These are all of the things that virtex-component will put into your model.
-But other effect processors may add additional properties.
+But other effect, such as [virtex-local](https://github.com/ashaffer/virtex-local) processors may add additional properties.

 ### Lifecycle hooks